Luminoth/crafting-interpreters/README.md

 # Crafting Interpreters

 Unfortunately the book club shut down after layoffs hit the owner and I don't have the time to finish things out.
+The last commit here is mid chapter 24 (24.3 or 24.4 I think), Calls and Functions.

 * https://github.com/munificent/craftinginterpreters
 * https://en.cppreference.com/w/c/language/operator_precedence